cosmos/sdk-tutorials/academy/3-ibc/4-clients.md

 }
 ```

-The Tendermint client `ConsensusState` tracks the timestamp of the block being created, the hash of the validator set for the next block of the counterparty blockchain, and the root of the counterparty blockchain.
+The CometBFT client `ConsensusState` tracks the timestamp of the block being created, the hash of the validator set for the next block of the counterparty blockchain, and the root of the counterparty blockchain.
 The initial `ConsensusState` does not need to start with the genesis block of a counterparty chain.

 <HighlightBox type="tip">